camunda/camunda-docs-manual/content/installation/full/jboss/configuration.md

 ---

-title: 'Configuring LDAP'
+title: 'Configure the Full Distribution for JBoss/Wildfly'
-weight: 70
+weight: 30

 menu:
   main:
+    name: "Configuration"
     identifier: "installation-guide-full-jboss-ldap"
     parent: "installation-guide-full-jboss"

 ---

+This page explains how to configure the full distribution for the JBoss/Wildfly application server.

+# Configure LDAP

-In order to setup LDAP for the JBoss Application Server distribution, you have to perform the following steps:
+In order to setup LDAP for the JBoss/Wildfly Application Server distribution, you have to perform the following steps:

-### Adjust the Process Engine Configuration
+## Adjust the Process Engine Configuration

-Edit the file `standalone.xml` (or `domain.xml`) provided by the JBoss / Wildfly Application Server and add the [LDAP Identity Provider Plugin](/guides/user-guide/#process-engine-identity-service-the-ldap-identity-service) and the [Administrator Authorization Plugin](/guides/user-guide/#process-engine-authorization-service-the-administrator-authorization-plugin).
+Edit the file `standalone.xml` (or `domain.xml`) provided by the JBoss/Wildfly Application Server and add the [LDAP Identity Provider Plugin](/guides/user-guide/#process-engine-identity-service-the-ldap-identity-service) and the [Administrator Authorization Plugin](/guides/user-guide/#process-engine-authorization-service-the-administrator-authorization-plugin).

 ```xml
 <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">